The Story Of 'Remorse' 1974 by James Elliott

 They are both forms of hypocrisy.

-Not every piece by a master is a masterpiece.
+Not every piece by a master is a masterpiece, although my batting average is extremely high.
 You only create masterpieces when you are inspired, on fire with desire, giving it everything you've got, on a sunny day, with the wind in the right direction and the Gods on your side.
 Mix that up with a cocktail of imagination, determination and chance.
 The only way one can create at the highest level consistently, is to chuck away the good stuff and keep the great.
 And yes, I've lost count of the collectors who have said, "Chuck it my way." hahahahaha.

 Many people mistakenly think that because my oeuvre is the smallest of its kind in the world, my failures have been many and I have rejected hundreds of images.
 Not so.
 Early attempts aside, very little comes in under expectation.
 In the first few years, of course, more things failed than succeeded and dramatically so.
 But with mastery comes consistency and the equation reverses itself.
 So for decades now, I have discarded very little.
 In fact since about 1973, the overwhelming majority of my endeavours have succeeded.
 The oeuvre is in fact, not small at all, it is huge for one of such quality!
 Some masterpieces take months of continuous work to create and it is very much the implementation of extremely high quality standards, which keeps the number low.